discreetlogcontracts/dlcspecs/Introduction.md

 ### Mutual Closing Transaction

-A transaction spending from the [fund transaction](#fund-transaction) paying to each party the amount that was agreed based on the published event outcome.
+A transaction spending from the [funding transaction](#funding-transaction) paying to each party the amount that was agreed based on the published event outcome.

 ### Oracle